XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.ja.md

 | 0285B7E5E08E1A8E4C15636F0591D87F73CB6A7B6452A932AD72BBC8E5D1CBE3 | 投票中 |

 <!-- TODO: translate description -->
-This amendment fixes an off-by-one error that occurred in some corner cases when determining which `NFTokenPage` an `NFToken` object belongs on.
+This amendment fixes an off-by-one error that occurred in some corner cases when determining which `NFTokenPage` a `NFToken` object belongs on.
 It also adjusts the constraints of `NFTokenPage` invariant checks, so that certain error cases fail with a suitable error code such as `tecNO_SUITABLE_TOKEN_PAGE` instead of failing with a `tecINVARIANT_FAILED` error code.

 This amendment has no effect unless the [NonFungibleTokensV1][] amendment is enabled.
 To avoid bugs, the fixNFTokenDirV1 amendment should be enabled before the NonFungibleTokensV1 amendment.